-- 4.1 The Council, like all other public sector organisations, is currently facing many challenges which are impacting on the workforce and its overall capacity to meet the expectations placed upon it. - 4.2 It is important Scrutiny members are aware of these pressures and what the Council is trying to do to address them in order to ensure that services can continue to be provided to the public. - 4.3 The views of Members are also being sought on the options available to the Council and specifically proposals to further increase capacity in key areas.
+- 4.1 The Council, like all other public sector organisations, is currently facing many challenges which are impacting on the workforce and its overall capacity to meet the expectations placed upon it. - 4.2 It is important Members are aware of these pressures and what the Council is trying to do to address them in order to ensure that services can continue to be provided to the public. - 4.3 The Policy and Resources Scrutiny Committee and Cabinet have both previously received and supported the recommendations set out within this report.